Apsu/Canary/README.md

 ### Primary vowels on one hand only

 One of the most common ways for modern layouts to improve overall stats (especially Rolls) is to put all of the vowels onto one hand.
-This does lead to some potential challenges since they combine with almost every other letter (and each other) in such high frequency, it's easy to end up with lots of SFBs.
+This does lead to some potential challenges since they combine with almost every other letter (and each other) in such high frequency, so it's easy to end up with lots of SFBs.

 In addition, vowels participate in lots of Trigram sequences that are also very common such as `ea`, `ou`, `ai`, `oa`, `ui`, `ue`, and so on.